AndrewBoessen/PerfectRep/docs/pretrain.md

 - **Input** _2D skeleton sequences_

-  - For in-the-wild inference, use [Alpha Pose](https://github.com/MVIG-SJTU/AlphaPose#quick-start) to extract 2D keypoints from video
   - Represented as a tensor.
 Each set of keypoints $x$ in the series is a vector.

     $x \in \mathbb{R}^{(T \times J \times C_{\text{in}})}$